 Teach basic statistics: Unfortunately, we do not have the time or resources to help students learn basic statistics (nor should you be conducting scientific research without such knowledge).
 We expect at a minimum for you to have taken an introductory course so that we can speak the same language.

 How do I get a copy of SPSS, SAS etc.?

 Students can obtain copies of some supported software at local and web retail locations or from the software manufacturers themselves.
 Some versions, of varying degrees of functionality, e.g., student versions, may be available for different prices depending on the software.
 Stata must be purchased directly through the Stata website.
 Full details of software we support can be found below.

 Full-time and/or benefits-eligible staff and faculty may obtain copies of SPSS and/or SAS from their respective department's network administrator.
-Generally, UNT's licensers for SPSS and SAS DO NOT ALLOW this option for undergraduate students or graduate students regardless of whether they are TFs, TAs, RAs, or RFs.
-However, there is an extremely limited number of complex acceptions to these license rules that allow some graduate students to obtain these software packages from the UIT Help Desk.
+Generally, UNT's licensers for SPSS and SAS do not allow this option for undergraduate students or graduate students regardless of whether they are TFs, TAs, RAs, or RFs.
+However, there is an extremely limited number of complex exceptions to these license rules that allow some graduate students to obtain these software packages from the Help Desk.

-For specific questions concerning supported software licensing, please contact Jacob Flores, manager, host computing user services, 940-369-8232.
+For specific questions concerning supported software licensing, please contact Jacob Flores, manager, host computing services, 940-369-8232.

 How much do your services cost?